9/23/11

 37 degrees at 7am, faint snow flurries as I drove by Oak Grove Cemetery.

 Let's not fool ourselves about slavery, it exists in the imprisoned underclass.
 And let's not fool ourselves about unemployment, what we've done is locked up the unemployed and stopped counting them.
 We've located the unemployment office downtown where the poor find it inconvenient to go without a lot of bus money.
-We should put the woman's prison down with the mosquitoes in the Longmeadow swamps.
-Let Longmeadow do something to earn its keep.

 Big demonstration in Boston today against gay marriage.
 One protest sign shown on the news said, "God Created Adam and Eve, Not Adam and Steve."
 Rita Coppola Wallace of the Park Department was on TV22 explaining that the lights are on all night at King Phillips Stockade as a safety measure while renovations are going on.